naheim/paleoLabExercises/lab3.md

 https://paleobiodb.org/data1.2/intervals/list.tsv?scale=1&level=5
 ````

 For this exercise you will make two plots.
 One for diversity, calculated simply as the number genera extant during each time bin.
 The second plot will have both origination and extinction rates.
 For purposes of this lab exercise, you will calculate rates of origination and extinction as percents.
 This is probably the most commonly use metric, but there are others.
 Percent rates have the advantages of being simple to use and unless diversity is very small, percentages are robust to variations in sample size.
+On a plot depicting more than one type of data (e.g., origination & extinction), you will want to include a legend.
+Practice using google to figure out how to add a legend.

 Once you have your dataset and timescale downloaded, you can start your calculations.
 Here are the steps you need to take in your code: